netzkolchose/django-computedfields/docs/examples.rst

 `through` model or to pull fields from it to either side of the m2m relation, you cannot use the m2m field anymore.
 Instead use the foreign key relations declared on the `through` model in `depends`.

-Another important issue around m2m fields is the risk to cause a rather high update pressure later on, if carelessly used.
+Another important issue around m2m fields is the risk to cause a rather high update pressure later on.
 Here it helps to remember, that the `n:m` relation in fact means, that every single instance in `n` potentially updates `m` instances and vice versa.
 If you have multiple computed fields with dependency rules spanning through an m2m field in either direction, the update penalty will explode creating a new bottleneck in your project.
 Although there are some ways to further optimize computed fields updates, they are still quite